 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”– Margaret Mead

 Volunteers play a pivotal role at the Howell Nature Center.
 A few hours a week makes a great impact to our organization.
-More than 150 volunteers donated 25,000 hours of their time last year at the Howell Nature Center — an invaluable service to the many lives we touch daily.
+More than 150 volunteers donate 25,000 hours of their time every year at the Howell Nature Center — an invaluable service to the many lives we touch daily.

 THE BABIES ARE COMING!
 Every spring, our Wildlife Rehabilitation Clinic gears up for the busiest season of the year.
-Of the 2,300 injured and orphaned birds, mammals, and reptiles that are brought in for care each year, about HALF arrive in just three months–May, June, and July.
-In 2015, we took in over 500 per each of those months, a 20% INCREASE from 2014.
-Our clinic quickly becomes more of a nursery than a hospital!
-While some “patients” have been injured in accidents, many baby mammals are healthy but orphaned; they just need time and care to grow to independence.
+Of the 3,000+ injured and orphaned birds, mammals, and reptiles that are brought in for care each year, about HALF arrive in just three months–May, June, and July.
+Many baby mammals are healthy but orphaned; they just need time and care to grow to independence.
 These cases are often sent for “foster care” by trained volunteers who take them home until they are ready to release.

 PLEASE HELP!
 We are in dire need of more Foster volunteers for this spring and summer!
-If you think you have what it takes, please contact Laura Kniffen, Volunteer Coordinator–517-546-0977 or firstname.lastname@example.org.
+If you think you have what it takes, please contact Laura Kniffen, our Volunteer Coordinator: 517-546-0977 or firstname.lastname@example.org.
 2017 Spring Training will be announced soon.